 CAUTION: While we allow hyperlinks on words/phrases, it is entirely possible at some point Google (and/or Bing, etc.) may consider ALL such links as “spammy” links in press release content, since it's not organic material such as an article or review on a magazine or newspaper site.
 Be aware that if, let us say two years from now, Google suddenly decides these kinds of links are “bad” or spammy, we cannot guarantee we will have any option to remove the links from any site, including our own.
 Use of any such links is done entirely at your own risk.
 Again, as noted above, visible URLs are recommended moving forward over links on words/phrases in all press releases.

 back to top

 Image Usage and Requirements

-All Send2Press news distribution plans include one (1) free web-resolution photo or logo which will appear online with the story on many sites (including Google News, Twitter, Pinterest, etc.).
-Certain plans include a free print-resolution image (300dpi) for media use.
-This is typically a product image, book jacket or music CD cover, or headshot of a new hire or company CEO being quoted in the text.
+All Send2Press news distribution plans include one (1) free web-resolution photo or logo which will appear online with the story on many sites (including Google News, Twitter, G+, Facebook, Pinterest, etc.).
+All “National” plans include a free print-resolution image (300dpi) for media use.
+This is typically a product image, book jacket or music CD cover, or headshot of a new hire or company CEO being quoted in the text (cannot be an ad banner).
 A company logo can be used instead of a photo, if no photo is available; however, a photo is always preferred.

 Where do Images Appear?